alinggolee/alinggolee.github.io/data/W9/content-en.md

   - Humanized Question: Think about the elders in your family.
 When their "authority" shifts because the world has changed, does that make you feel liberated, or a little sad for the loss of tradition?
 How can we find our own voice while still respecting our roots?
 ## Closing: How Justice Lives

-"In these 15 weeks, you have moved from vocabulary to awareness, from awareness to structure, and from structure to responsibility.
-You are not leaving this course as the same person who entered.
+In these 15 weeks, we have moved from vocabulary to awareness, from awareness to structure, and from structure to responsibility.
+We are not leaving this course as the same person who entered.
 You now carry ethical awareness, structural thinking, and advocacy skills.

-You do not need to change the entire world.
-But you can change: how you speak, how you listen, how you intervene, how you facilitate, and how you stand with others.
-And that is how justice lives".